Northern Lincolnshire and Goole NHS Foundation Trust privacy statement.

 If you are a patient you have the right to obtain Access to your Health Records under General Data Protection Regulation 2018.
 This means you have the right to request and receive any information held on you by the hospital.

 If you are a patient, relative, next of kin or personal representative of a patient, under the Access to Health Records Act 1990 (which also includes deceased patients), you also have the right to request and receive any information held within the hospital on the individual concerned.

 How do I make a request to access the health records?

-The application form is supplied by the Medico-Legal Department.
+The application form is supplied by the Subject Access Department.
 This department is centralised at Scunthorpe General Hospital.
 You can collect a form from the department or contact us on the telephone number below and we can send a copy in the post.
-We can also email you a copy electronically but the copy must be printed, completed, signed and scanned back to the Medico-Legal Department:
+We can also email you a copy electronically, the form will need to be completed, signed and scanned back to the Subject Access Department: